Autor: Shelby Benavidez

 Slick Ads, But a Different Story in the Courtroom

-On the surface, Progressive seems like a friendly, modern insurance company.
+On the surface, Progressive seems like a friendly insurance company that’s really on your side.
 Its marketing campaigns focus on humor and accessibility, encouraging people to shop for quotes and bundle policies.
-However, in the courtroom and in claims offices, attorneys describe a very different company that often prioritizes profits over people.
+However, many attorneys say that Progressive, like many other insurance companies, prioritizes profits over people.

 It’s not unusual to hear lawyers name Progressive as one of the most difficult insurers to negotiate with.
 They are a company that’s often accused of offering lowball settlements or outright denying valid claims using questionable justifications.
-Attorneys describe cases where Progressive disregarded crash reports, eyewitness testimony, and even their own insured’s obligations to avoid paying full value for injuries.
+Some attorneys say they’ve seen Progressive dispute claims despite police reports, eyewitness accounts, and other evidence supporting the injured person’s version of events.

 Real Cases of Progressive Claim Denials

-“An insurance adjuster denied a claim for ‘material misrepresentation’ after the Defendant moved to a new home in the same city but forgot to update his address with his insurance company,” Zachary Tritico, Daniel Stark attorney team lead said.
+“An insurance adjuster denied a claim for ‘material misrepresentation’ after the Defendant moved to a new home in the same city but forgot to update his address with his insurance company,” another Daniel Stark attorney said.
 “Though he was responsible, they initially denied coverage stating that he failed to provide truthful information (material misrepresentation) on their application.
 We sued, and coverage was eventually provided.”

-These are not isolated incidents.
-Attorneys across the country share similar stories: adjusters cherry-picking evidence, denying liability despite clear proof, and weaponizing technicalities to sidestep coverage.
-For policyholders and accident victims, this often means a long, uphill battle just to get paid fair value for their injuries.
+Unfortunately, we aren’t the only ones with negative encounters with Progressive adjusters.
+Attorneys across the country share similar stories about Progressive adjusters cherry-picking evidence, denying liability regardless of the facts, and using common tricks to avoid paying claims.
+For accident victims, this often means a long, uphill battle just to get paid fair value for their injuries.

 Common Tactics Progressive Uses to Deny Claims